 The other party may allege that the injured person is most at-fault in causing the accident, but an experienced Oak Lawn texting while driving attorney could work to help the claimant receive fair and adequate compensation after they are injured by a driver who has been texting.
 Schedule an appointment today.

 Regardless of the severity of your accident and injuries, a compassionate Oak Lawn texting while driving lawyer could work with you to obtain the compensation that may help pay for medical bills, make up for lost wages, and cover other losses.
 You may also be eligible for noneconomic damages, such as compensation for your pain and suffering and loss of enjoyment in life.
-For help evaluating what your claim may be worth, contact a seasoned injury lawyer.
+For help evaluating what your claim may be worth, contact legal counsel.